Planking is one of the best exercises to bolster abdominal muscles and build a sculpted core.

 The DB side plank hip raise allows you to target the muscles of your side stomach and help you build a toned core.

-How to perform DB side plank hip raise
+How to perform side plank hip dips:

-- Pick a dumbbell in your left hand and lie on your right side with your forearm on the floor and the elbow is directly underneath your shoulder.
+- Pick a dumbbell in your left hand and lie on your right side with your forearm on the floor and the elbow directly underneath your shoulder.